 I have screen grabbed the image so you can see the sharp detail on the file:

-Overall I am happy with the image, although I would prefer it if the focus fell away quicker, but for that I would need a wider aperture, as I was at the minimum focal distance from the image.
+Overall, I am happy with the image, although I would prefer if the focus fell away quicker, but for that I would need a wider aperture, as I was at the minimum focal distance from the subject.
 If I used the next, longer lens up available to me, I would be on the Sony FE70-200 2.8GM, and whilst that will give a shallow depth of field too, it only opens up to f2.8.
 The minimum focal distance would have had me on a ladder as it is 96cm, according to the Sony website, but it would halve the depth of field @0.31cm.

 I think I’ll shoot some more images of flowers soon.